jdalrymple/node-hg-plus/README.md

 ## Installation
 	npm install -S hg-plus

-	To use the gitify ability, must also have python2.7.x installed and install the gitifyhg python addon.
+	To use the gitify function, you must also have python2.7.x installed as well as the shipped gitifyhg python addon.
-	To install the addon run:
+	To install the addon simply run:

 	python2.7 node_modules/hg-plus/utils/gitifyhg/setup.py install

 ## Basic Examples

 ```javascript